theislab/sfaira/docs/adding_datasets.rst

     all files associated with the current dataset.
     The CLI tells you how to continue from here, phase 1b) is always necessary, phase 2) is case-dependent and mistakes in naming the data folder in phase Pd) are flagged here.
+    As indicated at appropriate places by the CLI, some meta data are ontology constrained.
+    You should input symbols, ie. readable words and not IDs in these places.
+    For example, the `.yaml` entry ``organ`` could be "lung", which is a symbol in the UBERON ontology, whereas ``organ_obs_key`` could be any string pointing to a column in the ``.obs`` in the ``anndata`` instance that is output by ``load()``, where the elements of the column are then mapped to UBERON terms in phase 2.

     1a-docker.
         .. code-block::